GUNUNG · Malaysia

 Routes

 Mount Korbu (2,183 m) in the Titiwangsa Range, Perak — the peninsula's second highest — is usually climbed together with Mount Gayong (the 'KORGA' combo) over several days through dense montane rainforest.
-Trip reports highlight muddy trails, leeches, water points and challenging navigation.
+The trip reports and video vlogs below highlight muddy trails, ropes and ladders, leeches, water points, Kem Seroja, and challenging navigation between the Korbu and Gayong summits.

 References